Kapendev/parin/README.md

 The `Vec2` type is provided by the [Joka](https://github.com/Kapendev/joka) library, which Parin depends on.
 An [example](https://github.com/Kapendev/joka/blob/main/examples/_002_math.d) using this type can be found in the Joka repository.
+It's a good idea to learn how Joka works in general.

 ### How can I load an asset outside of the assets folder?